Yachay-AI/byt5-geotagging/README.md

 <a href="https://github.com/Yachay-AI/byt5-geotagging/blob/master/LICENSE.md"><img src="https://badgen.net/github/license/Yachay-AI/byt5-geotagging"></img></a>
 </p>

-# ByT5 Geotagging Model
+# Geotagging Model

 This repository is designed to support developers in building and training their own geotagging models.
-The ByT5 model architecture provided here allows for customization and training.
+The geotagging model architecture provided here allows for customization and training.
 Additionally, we suggest two curated datasets that are well-suited for training in different geolocation detection scenarios.

 ## Output Example